 Romans 14:1—“Accept him whose faith is weak, without passing judgment on disputable matters.”
 And, Romans 14:13 continues—“Therefore let us stop passing judgment on one another.
 Instead, make up your mind not to put any stumbling block or obstacle in your brother’s way.”

 I am a wife, mother, and professional musician working in academia.
 My life brings me in close contact with wildly varying people and personalities.
 From this I’ve discovered that the Church is often seen as a nasty and judgmental place.
 What can we do to change that?
-Get back to the basic teachings of Christ.
-Don’t trust me.
-Trust Him.
+Get back to the basic teachings of Christ and the greatest commandment—Love your neighbor.

 You can also find this blog on Facebook and Messenger at: Chapter and Verse Please.